Peru

 Lima became the most important city in the Spanish Viceroyalty of Peru, which encompassed nearly all of Spain's possessions in South America during the colonial era (mid 1500s to early 1800s).

-Check out some of these wonderful budget hotels and splendid hotels in Lima!
+Check out some of these wonderful Lima budget hotels

-The city's cultural importance was contested perhaps only by Bogotá, and its architecture and
+The city's cultural importance was contested perhaps only by Bogotá, and its architecture and political importance in Latin America were equalled only by Mexico City.

 There are more than 1,600 colonial era balconies in the buildings of the historic center.
 To help maintain and conserve them, the Municipality of Lima invited companies and private institutions to "adopt" these balconies, which are particularly harmonious and give originality to this part of the city.